 - Nike holds company culture close.
 Company lore is sacred and new projects are treated with the reverence of top-secret government documents.
 This culture helps keep employees motivated to take the best possible innovations to the finish line of production.

 Nike successfully implemented this process with their Flyknit shoe.
 In the first stage, the engineers came up with an idea that would completely disrupt Nike's shoe production process.
-Their first prototype was a tube sock stitched to a rubber sole, since the designers and engineers knew that the product would completely evolve over time.
-Nike decided to partner with athletes like Paula Radcliffe to ensure that the shoe really was designed for sport performance.
+Their first prototype was a tube sock stitched to a rubber sole since the designers and engineers knew the product would completely evolve.
+Nike partnered with athletes like Paula Radcliffe to ensure that the shoe really was designed for sports performance.
 Finally, Nike pushed the Flyknit through to production and market success by ensuring that every employee that touched the shoe understood the importance of the product and that they were proud of their input.

-The first part of Google's innovation process is explicitly encouraging their employees to spend part of their time on side projects in addition to performing their core job functions.
+The first part of Google's innovation process is explicitly encouraging their employees to spend part of their time on side projects besides performing their core job functions.
 The second element is narrowing down those ideas, prioritizing the ones that will make a product or service ten times better than it is.
-Then, similar to Nike, Google reaches out to the global community for help making an innovation the best it can be.
+Then, similar to Nike, Google reaches out to the global community for help to make innovation the best it can be.
 Finally, the company takes a leap of faith and launches without the expectation of perfection.
 They want feedback from their consumers.
 Once they get it, they address user concerns and either scrap the product or improve it.

 Gmail is one product that exemplifies this process of innovation.
-The idea was generated by a Google employee during their built-in innovation time.
-It was then accepted by Google as a major project when they saw that they could make the email experience ten times better by creating an intuitive interface and offering vastly more storage.
+A Google employee generated the idea during their built-in innovation time.
+Google then accepted it as a major project when they saw they could make the email experience ten times better by creating an intuitive interface and offering vastly more storage.

 Next, Google recruited engineers and product managers just out of college to come work on the project.
-During the fourth step, the initial rollout of Gmail, the required infrastructure to make the service reliable was not even built yet.
-In the final step, Google made improvements, provided the necessary infrastructure, and succeeded in giving the world a revolutionary new way of communicating with each other.
+During the fourth step, the initial rollout of Gmail, the required infrastructure to make the service reliable, was not even built yet.
+In the final step, Google made improvements, provided the infrastructure, and gave the world a revolutionary new way of communicating with each other.

 Nike, Google, and Amazon are ranked first, second, and fourth, respectively, as the most innovative companies in the world.
 They all refuse to sit back and wait for an innovative idea to just appear.
 They pursue innovation, encourage it among their workforce, and shepherd it through a process that allows an impactful product to be refined and developed.